 If collection method EXTEND is used with VARRAY to extend it beyond its defined limit then you will have to face another exception which is SUBSCRIPT_BEYOND_LIMIT.

 Hey, Manish!
-Will we ever see an example of this Collection Method EXTEND or not?
+Will we ever see an example of this Collection Method EXTEND?

-Yes, we will definitely do the demonstration of each of the PL/SQL Collection procedure EXTEND call that we mentioned above as well as the Extend Procedure Call with VARRAY.
+Yes, we will definitely do the demonstration of each of the PL/SQL Collection procedure EXTEND call that we mentioned above.
+In addition to the Extend Procedure Call with VARRAY.

 SET SERVEROUTPUT ON; DECLARE TYPE my_nestedTable IS TABLE OF number; nt_obj my_nestedTable := my_nestedTable(); BEGIN nt_obj.EXTEND; nt_obj(1) := 10; DBMS_OUTPUT.PUT_LINE ('Data at index 1 is '||nt_obj(1)); END; /